Services

 Worked example

 The engagement turns that argument into a reviewable domain package.
-Leaders get a domain map, a competency-question pack, and a system-boundary memo that says which system owns each decision and which downstream reports are derivative.
+Leaders get a domain map, a competency-question pack, and a source-of-truth memo that says which system owns each decision and which downstream reports are derivative.
 That clears the path for implementation without guessing.

 Decision packet